Malawi is supposed to be bird paradise, so I'm becoming an

 According to Biodiversity Explorer they are monogamous

-and raise up to 3 broods per year
+and raise up to 3 broods per year in nests near

 the ground and near water.
 They are native to much of Africa,